What about cybersecurity for your startup?

 For a more detailed deep dive, see “Choosing 2FA authenticator apps can be hard.
 Ars did it so you don’t have to“.

 SMS (mobile text message) is used nearly universally as a second factor but is being phased out in specific applications, such as financial institutions.
 SIM swapping and other sophisticated exploits may compromise this authentication method.
-You can read more here: https://www.cnet.com/how-to/do-you-use-sms-for-two-factor-authentication-heres-why-you-shouldnt/.
+You can read more here: Do you use SMS for two-factor authentication?
+Here's why you shouldn't.
 In short, only use SMS when no other 2FA option is made available.

 In practice, expect to utilize both a hardware and software token for the most robust security posture with the broadest coverage.
 SMS authentication is an appropriate fallback position when all else fails.